aLiehrmann/DiffSegR/README.md

 tutorial](https://aliehrmann.github.io/DiffSegR/articles/advanced_uses.html)
 for examples of more advanced uses of `DiffSegR`.
-If you’re interested in analyzing multiple loci, including entire chromosomes, after reading the introduction, go take a look at our [Multi-loci analysis](https://aliehrmann.github.io/DiffSegR/articles/multi_loci.html) vignette.
+If you’re interested in analyzing multiple loci, including entire chromosomes, after reading the introduction, go take a look at our [multi-loci analysis](https://aliehrmann.github.io/DiffSegR/articles/multi_loci.html) vignette.